 - OneDrive recovery becomes complicated if the amount of data is significant.

 That’s why using automated backup software is a better choice than relying on manual backups to hard drives.
-We will speak more on that below.

 Method 2: Using OneDrive & Sync Client

 OneDrive&Sync is a Windows application that allows you to synchronize your desktop files and folders with your OneDrive.
-The settings allow you to automatically copy all the changes in your documents on the cloud to your desktop folder and vise versa.
+The settings allow you to automatically copy all the changes in your documents on the cloud to your desktop folder and vice versa.
 New documents can also be copied to your computer, which creates a backup for your OneDrive.